Find out more about LOOM

 LOOM’s work is also supported by various research and professional bodies, including IMarEST and SaRS, in addition to UK and international research partners including:

 - Wuhan University of Technology

 - Ho Chi Minh City University of Transport

 In the future, LOOM are working towards becoming a centre of excellence in design and operation of large engineering systems, such as: ships, offshore installations, port terminal, transportation systems and logistics chains.

-Research within LOOM has led to advances in risk and security-based decision making which has impacted the martime industry both in the UK and overseas.
-Read the case study: Risk decision tool for the maritime industry
+Research within LOOM has led to advances in risk and security-based decision making which has impacted the maritime industry both in the UK and overseas.

 Annual Research Outcome Reports